efficient-and-fun/fullstack/docs/plananaz_manual/plananaz_manual.md

 - Creating and editing events
 - Managing your friends list (adding and removing friends)

-Each section contains clear instructions, screenshots or GIF's.
-Use the [⏫ Back to Top](#plananaz-user-manual) links to help you navigate effortlessly.
+Each section contains clear instructions, screenshots or GIFs.
+Use the [⏫ Back to Top](#plananaz-docs) links to help you navigate effortlessly.

 ### 🚀 Key Features
 > **Note:** This application is still under construction.
-More featrues will be added as they are published.
+More features will be added as they are published.

 - **User Registration**
   Create a new Plananaz account with your email and a secure password.